yxyyxy93/Cpp_qt_ultrasound_2DAS/readme.md

-This qt cpp app. needs to inherit the base class in the previous app. in the ultrasound process pipeline, i.e., Firststage_read/Ultrasonic_dataset_reader.
+This program needs to inherit the base class in the previous program in the ultrasound process pipeline, i.e., Firststage_read/Ultrasonic_dataset_reader.